peterhinch/micropython-async/HD44780/README.md

 ## 4.2 Display updates

 The class has no public properties or methods.
 The display is represented as an array of strings indexed by row.
-The row contents is replaced in its entirety.
+The row contents is replaced in its entirety, replacing all previous contents regardless of length.
 This is illustrated by the test program:

 ```python
 import uasyncio as asyncio